Building an AI-based browser phone extension

 This way, we can obtain transcriptions of voicemails.
 Similarly, we can also get transcriptions of call recordings.

-Next, we will submit this information to OpenAI to analyze emotion:
+Next, we submit this information to OpenAI to analyze sentiment:

 1 | async function getEmotion(callRecordings, voiceMails, sms) { |

-Once we obtain the emotion analysis for each contact, we can sort these analyses to let users know the potential emotions associated with customer communication for each contact.
-This could indicate the ease or difficulty of communication, allowing users to plan their call strategies and schedules accordingly.
+Once we obtain sentiment analysis for each contact, we can sort the results to help users understand the likely communication context for each customer.
+This can help users plan call strategy and scheduling.

 Real-time STT